sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 only a few days/weeks at any given time over the course of the year.

 Since the modules analyzed are new, one aspect to consider in future work is how these results may evolve over time.
+A direct correlation between wavelength-dependent cell-level EQE variation and increased energy losses is observed.
+PV module degradation is typically nonuniform across a module's constituent cells, and different degradation modes can impact different wavelength regimes of the device EQE [X] [X].
+Therefore, future studies should consider how nonuniform degradation and different degradation mechanisms may influence intramodule EQE variation and thus the energy losses reported in this work.

 Conclusion